 Octopus Investments, Managing Director, Sam Reynolds, said:

-“Octopus has considerable international experience in onshore renewables investment and management and we’re applying that expertise to bring high quality projects like Darlington Point Solar Farm online in Australia,” he said.
+“Octopus has considerable international experience in onshore renewables investment and management and we’re applying that expertise to bring high-quality projects like Darlington Point Solar Farm online in Australia,” he said.

 “Projects need to stack up economically, not just environmentally, for our investors.
-Darlington Point ticked the right boxes for us – there’s excellent solar resources in the region, plus it’s right next door to a major existing transmission substation and the site has development approval to accommodate batteries in the future.
+Darlington Point ticked the right boxes for us – there are excellent solar resources in the region, plus it’s right next door to a major existing transmission substation and the site has development approval to accommodate batteries in the future.

 “Bringing projects like this to life shows how the solar industry has come of age in Australia as a mainstream choice for investors, retailers and consumers of energy.”

 Market leading renewable energy and storage company Edify Energy developed and structured the Darlington Point Solar Farm and are retaining an equity stake in the project.
 Edify will work with Octopus through construction and will undertake the long-term asset management service for the solar farm through operations.